ThangLeQuoc/aqi-calculator/README.md

 | 4      | 58 ppb|
 | 3      | 64 ppb|

-Persume that you want to calculate Nowcast AQI for PM10 at **14**, the data array should be
+Presume that you want to calculate Nowcast AQI for PM10 at **14**, the data array should be

 ~~~~
 double[] data = { 64, 63, -1, 77, 65, -1, 70, 71, -1, 57, 58, 64 };`